“Water, water everywhere and not a drop to drink.”

 Defects for automotive manufacturers, high-tech manufacturers, food/beverage manufacturers and consumer product goods manufacturers can mean loss of human life.
-Every year, defects cost manufacturers billions of dollars in recalls and reparations.
+Every year, defects cost companies in the manufacturing industry billions of dollars in recalls and reparations.

 Unlike other industries, manufacturers have an extremely low margin for error.
 And unfortunately, reducing product defects is only one of many KPIs that create risk for manufacturers.
 Proper inventory management, accurate sales forecasting, and visibility into the supply chain can also make or break a manufacturing business.